CNITV/SQLiggyBank/README.md

 **!!!** This means that an additional JAVAFX SDK needs to be downloaded for this to work.
 It can be downloaded from [here](https://gluonhq.com/products/javafx/).
 (At the time of writing this, the community is still working on developing a javafx packager, so this odd behaviour can be avoided and there's no need to download an additional JAVAFX SDK anymore; until that time comes, this awkward solution is the only way to make this work).
+4. Jlink (a tool to make custom runtime images) doesn't work with some Java 12 modules, one of them being okhtpp3, that is used in this project.
+A Java 13 Jpackage is being developed so behaviours like these are avoided.